mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 A very short section here, as Perception works exactly like a saving throw bonus.
 Extreme Perception gives the exact same numbers as Extreme Save, High Perception gives the exact same numbers as a High save, and so on.
 The same rules also apply for players, where classes start either Trained or Expert, and will mostly increase it once.
 A few classes (Investigator, Ranger, Rogue) increases their perception twice, similar to how a few classes increases one of their saves twice.

 ## Spells
-For Moderate and High spell attack rolls, the rules are as follows:
+For Moderate and High Spell DCs, the rules are as follows:
-- A moderate spell attack roll starts at +6, and increases with the level of the creature.
+- A moderate spell DC starts at 14, and increases with the level of the creature.
-- Creatures get an additional +1 to their spell attack roll every three levels, starting at level 3.
+- Creatures get an additional +1 to their spell DC every three levels, starting at level 3.
-- If a creature has a High spell attack roll, increase it by three.
+- If a creature has a High spell DC, increase it by three.

-For Extreme spell attack rolls, the rules are as follows:
+For Extreme spell DCs, the rules are as follows:
-- Extreme spell attack roll starts  at +12, and increases with the level of the creature.
+- Extreme spell DC starts  at 20, and increases with the level of the creature.
-- Creatures get an additional +1 to their spell attack roll at levels 2, 4, 7, 9, 12, 14, 17, and 19.
+- Creatures get an additional +1 to their spell DC at levels 2, 4, 7, 9, 12, 14, 17, and 19.
   - This is a +2 per five levels.

-For Spell DC, the rule is that you add _eight_ to the spell attack roll.
-Note that this is different from the rule for players, of adding _ten_.
-This exarcerbates the problem of spell attacks _already_ winning ties and dice on average rolling more than ten.
-Creature spellcasters therefore have an effective +4 to their spell attacks compared to their spell DCs.
+For spell attack rolls, the rule is that you subtract _eight_ from the spell DC.
+Note that this is different from the rule for players, of subtracting _ten_.
+Creature spellcasters seem to essentially get a free +2 to their spell attack rolls.

 Comparing spell DCs to saving throws, we note:
 - Extreme spell DCs increase at the same pace as Low, Medium, and High saves (but getting bonuses at slightly different levels).